-Generally, permitted and conditional uses allowed in this zone are the same as those specified in the MSMU zone, described above.
+Generally, permitted and conditional uses allowed in this zone are the same as those specified in the MSMU zone, described above, and in addition, stand-alone residential projects may comply with the allowed uses specified for the RMD zone.
 Specific uses, location, layout and character of development shall be established by approval of a Planned Unit Development permit by the Planning Commission and City Council.
+Notwithstanding the flexibility provided by the PUD process, development standards should generally conform to those provided by the MSMU zone.